rvivek/rvivek.github.io/_posts/2017-02-05-beautiful-excuses.md

 Failure is okay & there's no way around it.
 But when polished with a beautiful excuse, it stunts growth.
 The next time you give a beautiful excuse, remember you're not growing.
 And a lack of growth is bad.
+Conversely, identifying the right reason from first principles leads to very interesting findings.

 **Notes:**
 The only caveat to this is if you didn't care about the outcome.
 For e.g. if